mkiol/dsnote/README.md

 Preferred way to contribute translation is via [Transifex service](https://explore.transifex.com/mkiol/dsnote/), but if you would like to make a direct PR/MR, please do it.

+## How to support

+If you find **Speech Note** useful and would like to support this project, please consider doing one or two of the following:

+- give a &#11088; on [GitHub](https://github.com/mkiol/dsnote) or/and [GitLab](https://gitlab.com/mkiol/dsnote),
+- write a review with your applications manager app (Discover, Software or other),
+- tell other people about this app by mentioning it on your social media,
+- make a small donation via [Liberapay](https://liberapay.com/mkiol/donate).

 ## Libraries